 Stage Three (Board Regents)

 Within 10 days of receiving the grievance file, the CEO and Compliance officer will notify the aggrieved in writing of the determination.
 If the determination is 1, 2, or 3, the aggrieved can appeal and request that two University Regents and one neutral party reconsider the grievance.
-(It is at the discretion of the Board of Regents how, where and when this will be conducted i.e. telephone, in person or Skype.)
+(It is at the discretion of the Board of Regents how, where and when this will be conducted, i.e. telephone, in-person or by videoconferencing.
+(Tennessee residents may request an in-person meeting at the office located in Brentwood, TN, per state ordinance.)
 The Board chooses the neutral party or can decide to let the aggrieved put forth their own neutral party.
-Under no circumstances is the University obligated to pay for the aggrieved to have a neutral party present at the conference whether by skype, in person, or telephone.
+Under no circumstances is the University obligated to pay for the aggrieved to have a neutral party present at the conference, whether by videoconference, in-person, or telephone.

 If the aggrieved is not satisfied with the Board of Regent’s conference determination, they may seek whatever action they feel necessary from an outside source.
+Additional means of grievance are provided below and shall be provided to the student along with any decision made by the Board of Regents committee.
 The University will deem the issue beyond the scope of further University grievance process.
-After which time the University will archive and store all documents and notes pertaining to this particular grievance for ten years.
+After which time, the University will archive and store all documents and notes pertaining to this particular grievance for ten years.

 Note: Under no circumstances will NU use any staff that is named in the grievance as decision makers in the grievance process.